 How can I support my family member?

 We encourage phone and video visits.
+See a list of resources to connect to loved ones in the hospital.
 Our care staff can help set this up.

 When you follow our policy, you are taking an active role in keeping your loved one safer, while also supporting the well-being of other patients and staff.

 If hospital patients need items brought from home, they can only be essential items, such as hearing aids, glasses, dentures, communication devices (mobile phones, laptops, chargers), and small, inexpensive spiritual or religious items.
 Each hospital has a specific location for dropping off items.